We all manage risks every day.

 Risk management is a proactive process.
 You find the risks before they happen and take measures to prevent or contain them.
 Managing a risk before it happens is less costly than what you will spend after.

 Let’s see it with the help of an example.

-You make a plan to mitigate this risk and assign it to a risk owner (A risk owner is a person who makes sure that if the identified risk occurs, the mitigation plan is carried out.
+You make a plan to mitigate this risk and assign it to a risk owner.
+This is a person who makes sure that if the identified risk occurs, the mitigation plan is carried out.

-Moreover, you will also be relaxing because you know that someone is there to take care of it.
+You can relax because you know that someone is there to take care of it.

-Risk management brings many benefits to organizations.
+It brings many benefits to organizations.
 Some of them are as follows:

-- It saves you resource, cost and time.
+- Saves you resources, money, and time.

 - Improves your organization’s reputation.

 A risk management system ensures that the organization is prepared to deal with any problems, which increases its trustworthiness.

 Problems with Risk Management